retrohead/satiator-rings-arpatch/README.md

 # How do I use it?

-If a Satiator is present, it will boot to the Satiator menu instead of to the AR menu.
+If a Satiator is present, it will boot to the Satiator-Rings menu instead of to the AR menu.

 If you hold A on startup, it will boot to the AR menu instead.